leozhangML/leozhangML.github.io/_pages/about.md

 My current research interests include developing meta-learning methods for efficently adapting LLMs and applications of geometry within machine learning (e.g. deep generative models for manifold-valued data and geometric deep learning).

 Previously, I obtained my BSc in Mathematics at Imperial College London and my MSc in Statistical Science at the University of Oxford, where my master's thesis: "Variational Inference for Bayesian Nonparametric Manifold Learning" was supervised by Judith Rousseau and Paul Rosa.
+You can find my CV [here](/assets/pdf/leo_zhang_CV-1.pdf).

 If you have any questions or wish to discuss research, feel free to send me an email!